The Draining of the Fens

 The rivers and drains, canals and ditches that channel water to keep the land and adjoining towns and villages safe, by their very nature need upkeep and maintenance to ensure both gravity and pumping stations are efficiently moving water onward, keeping it draining.

-Today, modern machinery from the likes of Hanlon CASE is employed by the various inland drainage authorities to keep channels running.
+Today, modern machinery is employed by the various inland drainage authorities to keep channels running.
 Annual or bi-annual clearance of vegetation to prevent stagnation, along with periodical dredging of silt and sediment, ensuring optimum depth and width of the channels.